acaengine/docs/developer-guide/user-interfaces/README.md

 ## Running the Demo UI

-This is a project that can run against the ACA Engine development environment, for those who want some instant gratification.
+This is a project that can run against the Engine development environment, for those who want some instant gratification.

 1. Create a folder for storing your interface projects
 2. Open a command prompt at that location